ldtteam/MinecoloniesWiki/pages/src/source/misc/competition.md

 ### How and where to sign up
 You are allowed to join in the competition in a team of up to three people.
-While pre-registration is over you can sign up at `<this link>`: and pick up to three mods out of the list below (also linked in the form).
+While pre-registration is over you can sign up at [this link](https://forms.gle/791VVJDyAFGdAccp8) and pick up to three mods out of the list below (also linked in the form).

 Note: While you can pick up to three mods, keep in mind that the more mods you use, the more mods you add the less compatible your style will be with most modpacks, so make sure you stick to the more popular mods.
 Also keep in mind you can have optional mods, that is, if you use certain deco blocks and the mod is not installed, they will just become air which is also fine.